Featured

 If you want to take part in the project look here for future workshops or PDF methods for fabric and paper printing.
 Taking one workshop or obtaining one method will allow you in the group. https://thelansdownehouseofstencils.com/2021/09/01/the-true-colour-of-the-cotinus-how-to-make-blue-eco-prints-from-cotinus-leaves/

-THE INDIGO PLOT in the Glasgow Botanic Garden:
+THE INDIGO PLOT in the Glasgow Botanic Garden and Growing your own Indigo at home in 2025:

 In 2022 I started a Natural Dye Garden in the Glasgow Botanic Garden “The Indigo Plot” https://thelansdownehouseofstencils.com/2022/05/30/theindigoplot-at-the-botanics/ I love the idea of helping people making the connection between plants and colour.
 As a natural dyer I care for the environment and I aim at working in a sustainable way.
 The quality of my process and the ingredients I use are important to me and I want to pass this on.
 In the first year in the dye garden I grew with the help of some volunteers some Woad, Indigo for blue, Madder for red, Genista and Weld for yellow, some dye flowers and a lot of Flax.
 I shared during workshops and an exhibition in Septembre.
 I also curated a project with some home growers in Scotland.
 Together we grew Japanese Indigo and experimented with it.